5 Lessons From Casting Directors Workshops

 Lesson 1: Each Casting Director is Unique

 They are people, after all.
-Some Casting Directors are warm and friendly.
+Some casting directors are warm and friendly.
 Some are straight to the point and may even sound mean when they give you feedback.
-Keep in mind that, like everyone in this industry, Casting Directors like actors (or else they would not be doing the job they chose to do).
-Don’t take it personally when you receive “mean” feedback in front of other actors.
+Keep in mind that, like everyone in this industry, casting directors like actors (or else they would not be doing the job they chose to do).
+Do not take it personally when you receive “mean” feedback in front of other actors.
 Chances are, the CD is using you in a broader context so the other actors attending the workshop can learn from your scene.

 Some Casting Directors are adamant about their vision for a scene.
 Some let the actor make choices.
 Just like in real auditions, your acting choice may be different than what Casting expects you to perform.
 As an artist, your choices are important.
 But in the business of acting, not all Casting Directors would let your audition go into consideration if they don’t think you made good choices.